This day, it appears that there aren’t many perks for growth for accounting practices today.

 The “Tailored” accounting systems and tax programs are products of the Computer advancement Era.
 Tailored accounting systems took control of accounting away from accountants, and Tailored tax programs have taken a blow to the tax preparation service industry.

-Meanwhile, accounting firms used the power of mainframe computers to capture payroll dispensation services from accountants.
-The tools accountants had in the 1900 were no match for the power of these industry wise computers.
+Meanwhile, accounting firms in Dubai used the power of mainframe computers to capture payroll dispensation services from accountants.
+The tools accountants had in 1900 were no match for the power of these industry-wise computers.